 How to calculate it?

-This is an indicator to track and try to improve day by day because it shows how good each of your emails is, how well your email has met the expectations of your subscribers and how interesting it has been for them.
+This is an indicator to track and try to improve day by day because it shows how good each of your emails is, how well your email has met the expectations of your subscribers, and how interesting it has been for them.
 CTR is a metric that gives a clear insight into how many people from your base are really interested in your brand or your offers.

 According to the open data of Mailchimp, the average CTR across all industries is about 12%.
-But first of all, this is an average figure for different industries, and second of all, for different companies (from giants to small businesses).
+But first, this is an average figure for different industries, and second of all, for different companies (from giants to small businesses).
 If you have segmented your audience well, it should be high enough, up to 30%.
 If subscribers open emails but don’t click on the links, you should make every effort to fix this.